 Doudou N'Diaye Rose, 1994

-Legendary master drummer of Senegal, a one-man repository of all that's old and new in Senegalese drum-lore.
+The late Doudou N'Diaye Rose was a legendary master drummer of Senegal, a one-man repository of all that is old and new in Senegalese drum-lore.

 "The vocals and the drums unite to generate an aura of terrifying majesty..."
 The Beat